MXS9501/LabBook/iCas Work.md

 		-ddH2O to 50 ul

-		OR Using PCR Master Mix (Sangon or YEASEN Company) -Forward Primer (sgEGFP-Forward, 10 uM), 2 ul -Reverse Primer (M13-Reverse, 10 uM), 2 ul
+		OR Using PCR Master Mix (Sangon or YEASEN Company) -Forward Primer (sgEGFP-Forward, 10 uM), 0.4 ul -Reverse Primer (M13-Reverse, 10 uM), 0.4 ul
-		- PCR Master Mix, 25 ul
+		- PCR Master Mix, 10 ul
-		-ddH2O to 50 ul
+		-ddH2O to 20 ul, 8.2
-	3. Pick colonies randomly present on the agar plate using a 10 u pipette tip, before swiping it in the PCR tube, inoculate the tip on the Backup LB Agar 	plate softly.
+	3. Pick single colony randomly present on the agar plate using a 200 ul pipette tip, before swiping it in the PCR tube, inoculate the tip on the Backup LB 		Agar plate softly.
 (Mark the orders clearly, e.g. 1# on the plate, also 1# on the tube).
 	4. Set PCR reaction condition:
 		-Initial denaturation, 95 degree, 5 min.
 		-30 cycles,	95 degree, 30 sec